 Elizabeth Sandza counsels boards of directors of for-profit and non-profit corporations.
 A former Delaware Deputy Attorney General, she also has extensive experience representing corporate clients in government investigations and in complex business litigation.
-Betsy has defended her clients in class actions, fraud and RICO cases, and injunctive actions, as well as in high-value disputes with their business partners.
+Betsy has defended her clients in class actions, fraud and RICO cases, antitrust matters and injunctive actions, as well as in high-value disputes with their business partners.
 She appears regularly in state and federal trial courts and before federal multidistrict panels and international arbitral tribunals, as well as in bankruptcy, liquidation and appellate courts.
 She chairs Wilson Elser’s Commercial Litigation practice and is co-chair of the firm’s Class Action practice.

 Betsy is appreciated for her calm and practical approach to clients' problems, and even their alleged wrongdoing.
 With a career’s worth of experience defending clients against a wide variety of serious charges under the most complicated circumstances, she has the ability to see the big picture and learn the details, while allowing her clients to focus on their business.

 Betsy is corporate secretary and general counsel to the board of directors of the Southern Africa Enterprise Development Fund, a $100 million equity fund created by the U.S. government that invests in small and medium-sized companies in eleven Sub-Saharan countries.
 In addition, she serves on the Advisory Board of the South Africa Washington Internship Program.